Director: Matthew Jones

 Much of the recent research that has been conducted in the center is summarized in the volume Training cognition: Optimizing efficiency, durability and generalizability.
 This volume was published in 2012 by Psychology Press and was edited by Alice F. Healy and Lyle E. Bourne, Jr.

-The center operates within both the Psychology Department of the College of Arts and Sciences and the Institute of Cognitive Science (ICS) of the Graduate School of the University of Colorado.
+The center operates within both the Psychology Department of the College of Arts and Sciences and the Institute of Cognitive Science (ICS) of the Research and Innovation Office of the University of Colorado.
 Many participants in the center are members of either or both of these units, but some are not.
 The existence of the center encourages multidisciplinary collaboration among recognized experts in the field of training research.
 The presence of center members who are not already affiliated with Psychology and ICS broadens the resources available to students and faculty who are currently affiliated with those units.